-All tents over 10' x 10' used at special events require a permit and most tents must be inspected by a member of the Halifax Regional Fire and Emergency Service.
+All tents over 10' x 10' used at special events require a permit and most tents must be inspected by the Halifax Regional Fire and Emergency Service.
 The need for an inspection is based on the type of event, anticipated audience/occupant load, length or duration of event and history of the event.
-Tent Permit Applications can be picked up and paid for at the Acadia Building, Lower Sackville and the Building Permits Store front Office, Bayers Road Shopping centre, Monday to Friday 8:30 am to 4:30 pm.
-Completed applications can be dropped off to the Fire Prevention Division office at 7 Mellor Ave, Suite 10, Dartmouth, or faxed to (902) 490-5228 with proof of payment.
+Tent Permit Applications can be picked up and paid for at any HRM Customer Service Centre, Monday to Friday 8:30 am to 4:30 pm.
+Completed applications can be dropped off to the Fire Prevention Division office at 7 Mellor Ave, Suite 10, Dartmouth, or faxed to (902) 490-5228 with proof of payment, or email webbco@halifax.ca.